 Pursuant to the terms of the Operating Company's Limited Liability Company Operating Agreement, AIV Holdings will have the right to exchange its units for shares of NMFC's common stock on a one-for-one basis.
-Guardian AIV indirectly owns, through AIV Holdings, approximately 40.1% of the units of the Operating Company as of the last offering completed on December 7, 2012.
+Guardian AIV indirectly owns, through AIV Holdings, approximately 26.5% of the units of the Operating Company as of March 31, 2013.
 If AIV Holdings exercised its exchange rights with respect to a significant number of units, the voting power of NMFC's stockholders would be significantly diluted.
 As a result, Guardian AIV, indirectly through AIV Holdings, would retain significant influence over decisions that require the approval of NMFC's stockholders exclusively (such as the election of its directors and the approval of mergers or other significant corporate transactions) regardless of whether or not NMFC's other stockholders believe that such decisions are in NMFC's own best interests.
-If AIV Holdings exercised its exchange rights in full, Guardian AIV, indirectly through AIV Holdings would own approximately 40.1% of all outstanding shares of NMFC's common stock as of the last offering completed on December 7, 2012.
+If AIV Holdings exercised its exchange rights in full, Guardian AIV, indirectly through AIV Holdings would own approximately 26.5% of all outstanding shares of NMFC's common stock as of March 31, 2013.
 However, these entities would not exercise voting control over their shares of common stock because the right to vote those shares would be passed through to the partners of these entities.
 These investors, along with those persons affiliated with New Mountain Capital that participated in the Concurrent Private Placement, may have interests that differ from your interests, and they may vote in a way with which you disagree and that may be adverse to your interests as stockholders of NMFC.
-The concentration of ownership of NMFC's common stock following the exercise of AIV Holdings' exchange right may also have the effect of delaying, preventing or deterring a change of control of NMFC, could deprive NMFC's common stock.
+The concentration of ownership of NMFC's common stock following the exercise of AIV Holdings' exchange right may also have the effect of delaying, preventing or deterring a change of control of NMFC, could deprive NMFC's stockholders of an opportunity to receive a premium for their common stock as part of a sale of NMFC and may adversely affect the market price of NMFC's common stock.

-RISKS RELATING TO NMFC'S COMMON STOCK
+RISKS RELATING TO NMFC'S SECURITIES